tskit-dev/tutorials/_sources/viz.md

 are many trees, the `max_num_trees` parameter can be used to just show those at the start and end of the genome.
 To reduce the size of each tree, multiple samples can be clustered into a single representative clade.
-If that clade has the same set of descendant samples throughout the tree sequence, {ref}`sec_simplification` can be used to to turn the MRCA of these samples into a sample node itself, while removing the original descendants.
+If that clade has the same set of descendant samples throughout the tree sequence, {ref}`sec_simplification` can be used to turn the MRCA of these samples into a sample node itself, while removing the original descendants.
 By using the scaling and masking method described in {ref}`sec_tskit_viz_styling_transforming_and_masking` this summary MRCA can be shown